pegvin/pegvin.github.io/src/post/tinnitus-is-real.md

 those orange foam ear plugs.

-It's worth it to invest in such a product than to be potentially dependent on an hearing aid for rest of your life.
+It's worth it to invest in such a product than to be potentially dependent on an hearing aid or hear sounds that don't exist for the rest of your life.
 And trust me, If you unfortunately get Tinnitus & Become aware of it.
 The sound will never leave you.